shanegibney/learningRuby/README.md

 Another file mode 'r+' allows us to red and write to the file at the same time.
 We could insert text at a specific point in the file.
 This uses the file cursor also called the file buffer.

 ```
+File.open("employees.txt", "r+") do |file|
+  file.readline # this is the first line of the file
+  file.write("hiya") # this occurs at the next or second line of the file
+end
 ```

 This changes the file employees.txt from